 This project was created to generate donations for the American Civil Liberties Union to help support the fight against President Trump’s travel bans.
 We took his iconic and divisive “Make America Great Again” hat and turned it into a symbol of inclusion to create a conversation supporting the 3.3 million Muslim Americans that already make America great.
 A KickStarter campaign, placement in local boutiques, and social activations generated enough awareness to produce the hats and create a site to further promote it.
-Our site continues to generate hat sales from which all proceeds are continually donated to the ACLU.
+We donated over $1,500 to the ACLU.

 Coffee Bean & Tea Leaf needed a way to engage their fans in different social channels, so we crafted a campaign that was perfectly tailored for each channel.
 Holding everything together?
 Coffee Bean's iconic Purple Straw.